williamDalston/schrodingers-cat-website/content/articles/qc-critique-001.md

 ## The Testability Question

 Can we test whether Many-Worlds solves the probability problem?
-In one sense, no—we can't directly observe other branches.
-But in another sense, yes—if Many-Worlds is correct, quantum mechanics should work exactly as written, with no deviations.
+In one sense, no we can't directly observe other branches.
+But in another sense, yes if Many-Worlds is correct, quantum mechanics should work exactly as written, with no deviations.
 So far, experiments support this.

-But that doesn't solve the probability problem—it just shows that Many-Worlds makes the same predictions as standard quantum mechanics.
+But that doesn't solve the probability problem it just shows that Many-Worlds makes the same predictions as standard quantum mechanics.
 The question is *why* those predictions work, not whether they work.

 ## Everett's Original Approach